 "If bees continue to disappear at the current rate the honeybee population in the United States will cease to exist by the year 2035"

+Protecting our honeybees is crucial and you can "bee involved".
 By taking steps to help the pollinator populations flourish we can support their need for habitat while supporting our own needs for food and at the same time diversity in natural ecosystems.
 Making a difference to both pollinators and the people that rely upon them can be as easy as adding local and native plants to your landscape that offer food and shelter for pollinators throughout their active seasons.
 To help you get started, Pollinator.org offers some very in depth planting guides according to your region.
 It's as easy a punching in your zip code!

 Learning about bees and other pollinators can teach us more about the important role they play in our environment.
 And I strongly encourage you to take some time to do so, especially if this is the first you are hearing about Colony Collapse Disorder.
-Recently, Cody and I watched a PBS documentary called, "Silence of the Bees" and it really opened my eyes to the potential devastation that this can cause.
+Recently, Cody and I watched a PBS documentary called, "Silence of the Bees"and it really opened my eyes to the potential devastation that this can cause.
 If you also want to be fully informed I recommend taking some time to watch that fascinating episode--you won't be sorry.

 Here is a clip.
 Follow the above link to see the full episode.